Total Nonstop Action Wrestling: Six-sided ring

 From the promotion's first show in June 2002, a standard four-sided wrestling ring was used.
 In June 2004, with the premiere of Impact!, TNA switched to a six-sided ring, as occasionally used in AAA.
 The six-sided ring would be retired in January 2010, only making a brief return for the 2011 Destination X event.
 In 2014, after a fan-voted poll to determine what type of ring the company would use from June 2014, the six-sided ring would return.
-The promotion would continue to use the six-sided ring until January 2018.
+The promotion would continue to use the six-sided ring until January 2018, when it went back to a traditional four-sided ring.

+Knockouts

+Knockout is a term used by the company to refer to its female talent.
+The term is applied universally to wrestlers, backstage interviewers, and managers/valets.
+The division was established in 2002 mostly consisting of female valets and managers who were not competing often during the company's inception in 2002 until 2006; it became a permanent women's division in 2007 known as the TNA Knockouts Division that consisted of women such as Gail Kim, Angelina Love, Velvet Sky and Awesome Kong.
+The division features the TNA Knockouts World Championship and the TNA Knockouts World Tag Team Championships.
+The TNA Knockouts were formerly known as the Women of TNA, and Ladies of TNA.

 Contracts

-Impact wrestlers are forbidden by contract from working for other companies with televised wrestling shows, but are free to perform non-televised work for any other independent wrestling promotions, domestic or international, as well as televised events held by foreign promotions that Impact Wrestling is linked to or has a working relationship with (such as AAA and NOAH).
+TNA wrestlers are forbidden by contract from working for other companies with televised wrestling shows, but are free to perform non-televised work for any other independent wrestling promotions, domestic or international, as well as televised events held by foreign promotions that Impact Wrestling is linked to or has a working relationship with (such as AAA and NOAH).
 Many Impact wrestlers perform regularly for various promotions on the independent circuit in addition to Impact Wrestling weekly shows.
 In 2012, the company changed its policy, preventing its talent from appearing at any independent events that are later released on DVD.
 Top wrestlers have guaranteed contracts, but the majority of the roster are paid on a per appearance basis.
 Impact wrestlers are classified as independent contractors and are not offered health coverage through the promotion.
 As of November 2017, Impact Wrestling contracts give the performers complete ownership over all intellectual property associated with their characters.

 Hall of Fame

 The Hall of Fame was introduced on May 31, 2012.
-As part of a yearly process, selected inductees are chosen based on their overall contributions to Impact's history.
+As part of a yearly process, selected inductees are chosen based on their overall contributions to TNA's history.
 On June 10, at Slammiversary 10, Sting was revealed as the first inductee into the Hall of Fame and his formal induction took place at Bound for Glory in October 2012.